usamaalvi69/firebaseChatRN/README.md

   <img src="src/assets/app_screenshots/chat.png" width="30%">
 </div>

+## Overview
+This is a React Native chat application with Firebase & Microsoft authentication and real-time messaging.
 ## Features
 ### Authentication Screen
-- Firebase authentication using email and password.
+- Firebase authentication using email and password/Microsoft.
 - Form validation with **Formik** and **Yup**.
 - Authentication state management with **Redux Toolkit**.